-It is hard to believe when looking at Wellfield Road today that it was originally designed as a residential street when with the first house plans drawn up in 1891.
+It is hard to believe walking along Wellfield Road today that it was originally built as a residential street.
+The first house plans were drawn up in 1891.
 Indeed, looking at the photos of the parade that took place down Wellfield Road to celebrate the opening of Roath Park in 1894 it very much looks a residential street.
 Over the years all the properties were converted into shops.

-Lets start by looking at some historical photos of the road and them moving onto studying the histories of each shop.
+Lets start by looking at some historical photos of the road and then moving onto studying the histories of each shop.
 More shop histories will be added over time.

 The Odd numbers:-